 A Little Nudge Goes a Long Way: Helping Students Help Themselves

-This webcast discussed nudge theory, and how it could benefit students and an institution as a whole.
-A director from Indiana University demonstrated how a simple letter nudged students toward better borrowing habits, and presenters discussed guidelines and ideas for using nudge theory in a variety of ways on any campus.
+Register for this pre-recorded webcast to learn what nudging is all about and how it could benefit your campus.
+A case study from Indiana University will demonstrate how a simple letter nudged students toward better borrowing habits, and presenters will discuss guidelines and ideas for utilizing nudge theory in a variety of ways on any campus.

 Vice President of Student Success

 Who will benefit: Higher ed administrators interested in financial education, student services or retention.
 Anyone may attend.